FawziSandikly/task-tracker-api/docs/midcourse/prompt-log.md

 # Prompt Log

 ## Project
 Task Tracker REST API

+This document records the prompts used during the development of the mid-course features and how they contributed to the implementation.

 ---

-## Prompt 1 – Design Due Date Feature
+## Prompt 1

-**Goal**

-Design a feature that allows tasks to have optional due dates and support overdue task filtering.

-**Prompt**
+### Goal
+Implement Due Dates for tasks.

+### Prompt
-> Design a FastAPI implementation for adding optional due dates to a Task Tracker API using SQLModel.
-Include validation and an overdue filter.
+Design a FastAPI implementation that adds an optional due_date field to a Task Tracker API built with SQLModel.
+Include validation and explain how overdue tasks should be determined.

-**Outcome**

-The response provided a clean approach for adding an optional `due_date` field, updating the database model, and implementing logic for identifying overdue tasks.
+### Outcome
+The response explained how to:
+- Add a due_date field to the SQLModel model.
+- Update request and response schemas.
+- Store due dates in SQLite.
+- Compare due dates against the current date to determine whether a task is overdue.

+The generated code was reviewed and adapted before being added to the project.

 ---

-## Prompt 2 – Implement Tags
+## Prompt 2

-**Goal**

-Allow tasks to be organized using tags.

-**Prompt**
+### Goal
+Implement Tags.

+### Prompt
-> Show how to add tags to tasks in a FastAPI Task Tracker API.
-Include model changes and CRUD support.
+Show how to add tags to a Task Tracker API so each task can store multiple tags and return them in API responses.

-**Outcome**

-The response suggested storing tags with each task and updating the API so tags could be created, updated, and returned in responses.
+### Outcome
+The response explained how to:
+- Store tags with each task.
+- Update the schemas.
+- Return tags from the API.
+- Support updating tags.

+The generated solution required minor modifications before integration.

 ---

-## Prompt 3 – Status Validation
+## Prompt 3

-**Goal**

-Validate task status transitions.

-**Prompt**

-> Implement validation so task status can only move from todo → in_progress → done.

-**Outcome**

-The generated solution helped implement transition rules while preventing invalid backward transitions.

----

-## Prompt 4 – API Testing

-**Goal**
+### Goal
 Improve automated testing.

-**Prompt**
+### Prompt

-> Write pytest tests for CRUD operations, status transitions, and invalid requests in a FastAPI Task Tracker API.
+Write pytest tests for a FastAPI Task Tracker API including CRUD operations, due dates, tags, and invalid input handling.

-**Outcome**

-Additional unit tests were added for successful requests and common error conditions.
+### Outcome
+The response generated example unit tests that were modified to match the project structure before being committed.

 ---

+## Prompt 4

+### Goal
+Debug API validation.

+### Prompt
+Why does my FastAPI endpoint return HTTP 422 instead of HTTP 200 when updating a task?

+### Outcome
+The explanation helped identify validation issues and improve request handling.

+---

-## Prompt 5 – Documentation
+## Prompt 5

-**Goal**
+### Goal
 Improve project documentation.

-**Prompt**
+### Prompt

-> Generate documentation describing the implemented API features, usage examples, and testing strategy.
+Generate documentation explaining the new features, API endpoints, and testing strategy.

-**Outcome**
+### Outcome

-The generated documentation served as a starting point for the README and project reports.
+The generated documentation was used as a starting point for updating the README and project reports.

 ---

-# Lessons Learned

-- Specific prompts produced more accurate responses.
-- AI accelerated implementation and debugging.
+# Reflection on AI Usage

-- Generated code was reviewed and modified before being committed.
+AI significantly reduced development time by helping explain concepts, generate example code, and debug problems.
+All generated code was reviewed, tested, and modified before being merged into the project.

-- Documentation quality improved by iteratively refining prompts.
+The most useful prompts were the ones that included project-specific details rather than general programming questions.